ILLINOIS PERSONAL INJURY ATTORNEYS

 Nursing Home Negligence

-As the population of people in nursing homes has increased over the years, so too have the incidents of nursing home abuse and neglect.
-In recognition of this unfortunate fact, Congress enacted the Nursing Home Reform Act in 1987 as part of the Omnibus Budget Reconciliation Act of 1987, which established a Resident’s Bill of Rights to ensure that residents of nursing homes receive quality care that will result in their achieving or maintaining their “highest practicable” physical, mental, and psychosocial well-being.
-Nursing homes receive Medicaid and Medicare payments for long-term care of residents only if they are certified by the state to be in substantial compliance with the requirements of the Nursing Home Reform Act.
-Illinois has also enacted legislation to ensure the safety and security of its nursing home residents.
-Our Chicago nursing home abuse and bed sore lawyers stand ready to help you and your family.
+When you place your loved one in a nursing home, you expect them to receive the utmost level of care.
+Unfortunately, nursing homes today are increasingly overpopulated and understaffed, which causes nursing home abuse and negligence.
+In light of this, Congress created the Nursing Home Reform Act in 1987, which established a Resident’s Bill of Rights to protect nursing home residents and ensure that they receive the highest quality of care, resulting in and maintaining their “highest practicable” physical, mental, and psychosocial well-being.
+Thanks to the Nursing Home Reform Act, nursing facilities that receive Medicaid and Medicare payments for long-term care patients can only receive these payments if they are certified by the state to comply with this act substantially.
+The state of Illinois also enacted legislation to protect nursing home residents.
+When your loved one has suffered due to nursing home negligence, you’re looking for compassionate legal representation.
+Our nursing home abuse and bed sore lawyers are ready to help you and your family during this difficult time.

 Construction Site Accidents

-Trains travel more than 1.5 million miles in the United States each day.
-Although trains are one of the oldest and safest means of transportation, crashes and employee-related accidents frequently occur resulting in hundreds of deaths and thousands of serious injuries each year.
-Human error, mechanical malfunction, improper operating procedure, inadequate safety devices, and negligence may be causes of railroad accidents.
+Despite trains being one of the oldest and safest forms of transportation, crashes and employee-related accidents occur frequently, resulting in hundreds of deaths and thousands of seriously injured each year.
+Human error, mechanical malfunction, improper operating procedures, inadequate safety devices, and negligence can cause these accidents.

 Railroad Employee Accidents

-A common example of this type of personal injury claim is mesothelioma, which is an illness caused by long-term exposure to asbestos.
+A common example of a toxic exposure claim is mesothelioma, an illness caused by long-term exposure to asbestos.

-The effect of community toxic exposure and the legal crusade to root out the cause of the pollution was the subject of the movie Erin Brockovich starring Julia Roberts.
-The attorneys held the Pacific Gas & Electric Co. responsible for polluting drinking water for the entire town of Hinkley, California, with the chemical hexavalent chromium resulting in an inordinately high rate of cancer among the residents.
-The case resulted in the largest settlement ever paid in a direct action lawsuit in U.S. history.
-To learn more about dangerous substances polluting the water table, contact the U.S. Environmental Protection Agency (EPA) Safe Drinking Water Hotline at (800) 426-4791.
+A dangerous chemical can cause those living near to become ill or even result in life-threatening injuries.
+The 2000 feature film Erin Brockovich starring Julia Roberts, is the best example of community exposure.
+This movie brought to light the lawsuit against the Pacific Gas and Electric Co.
+This company was responsible for polluting the drinking water of the entire town of Hinkley, California, resulting in an incredibly high cancer rate among the residents.
+This case resulted in the largest settlement ever paid by a direct action lawsuit in United States history.
+To learn more about dangerous pollutants in drinking water, contact the U.S. Environmental Protection Agency (EPA) Safe Drinking Water Hotline at (800) 426-4791.

-Toxic exposure may also be the result of working conditions.
-In many occupations, workers run the risk of harmful exposure to toxic chemicals.
-Employees laboring in industries such as photo developing, fabrication, hospital work, airline work, mechanical repairs, and construction are often vulnerable to toxic exposure.
+Certain occupations run a higher risk of their workers being exposed to toxic chemicals.
+Those working in industries such as photo developing, fabrication, hospital work, airline work, mechanical repairs, and construction are more vulnerable to toxic exposure.

 What are Common Damages for a Personal Injury Claim?